 Here are a few things you might want to know about teeth bleaching:

-How Teeth Whitening Works
+How It Works

-- Types of Teeth Whitening
+Types of Whitening

-Teeth whitening can be performed in two ways; by using bleaching agents or with the help of teeth whitening toothpastes.
-However, research has shown that bleaching agents are much more effective in terms of removal of teeth stains.
+Whiter teeth are achieved in two ways.
+Either by using bleaching agents or with the help of teeth whitening toothpastes.
+However, research has shown that bleaching agents are more effective in terms of teeth stain removal.

-For your own safety and best teeth bleaching, whenever you visit a dentist for teeth whitening, ask the dental team whether the whitening formula they use has been approved by the ADA or not.
+Whenever you visit a dentist for teeth whitening, ask the dental team whether the whitening formula they use has been approved by the ADA or not.

 Whitening toothpastes do not contain bleaching agents.
-Rather, they contain mild abrasives which improve the shade of the teeth by physically removing teeth stains.
+Instead, they contain mild abrasives which improve the shade of the teeth by physically removing teeth stains.
 Make sure to use toothpastes that contain the ADA seal of approval.

-How Professional Teeth Whitening is Performed:
+How Professional Whitening is Performed:

 Before your Appointment

-- Patient Evaluation – before starting a procedure, the dentist will first evaluate the cause of your teeth stains, and determine whether you are a suitable candidate for teeth whitening.
+- Patient Evaluation – Before starting a procedure, the dentist will first evaluate the cause of your teeth stains, and determine whether you are a suitable candidate for teeth whitening.

-- Fabrication of Custom Whitening Trays – we will make an impression of your teeth, one for each jaw, which will be sent to the dental laboratory for fabrication of whitening trays.
+- Fabrication of Custom Whitening Trays – We will make an impression of your teeth, one for each jaw, which will be sent to the dental laboratory for fabrication of whitening trays.

 On the Day of your Appointment

-Application of a Protective Agent – a protective agent such as cocoa butter or Vaseline will be applied to your gums to protect accidental bleaching.
+A protective agent such as cocoa butter or Vaseline will be applied to your gums to protect accidental bleaching.

-Preserving your Smile After Teeth Whitening
+Preserving your Smile After the Procedure

 Call us today, and ask a dental specialist why at Riverview you’ll get the best teeth whitening services in town.